juve-xx/Multipledescent/MRFM/Readme.md

-It is the readme file.
+Please refer to the paper: multiple descent in multiple random feature model.
 To get the theoretical value, here is an example:

 library(MRFM)